Numerical Schemes for Rough Parabolic Equations: Rough case

 \end{corollary}

-Now it is worth noticing that the time-discretization of the equation has been analyzed in \cite{RHE-glo}, too.
-In other words, we already know how to control the difference between $\yba^M$ and the process $y^M$ generated by the intermediate Milstein scheme: $y^{M}_0= \psi$ and
+Now we must notice that the time-discretization of the equation has been analyzed in \cite{RHE-glo} as well.
+In other words, we already know how to control the difference between $\yba^M$ and the path $y^M$ generated by the following intermediate Milstein scheme: $y^{M}_0= \psi$ and